abhijeetk/af-binder/docs/afb-binding-references.md

 void afb_req_unref(struct afb_req req);

 /*
- * Stores 'req' on heap for asynchrnous use.
+ * Stores 'req' on heap for asynchronous use.
  * Returns a handler to the stored 'req' or NULL on memory depletion.
  * The count of reference to 'req' is incremented on success
  * (see afb_req_addref).